Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 #### 3.3.2 Stimulus/Response Sequences

-Stimulus: The player will open up a drop-down with values for the number of players\
+Stimulus: The player will adjust a slider with values for the number of players\
 Response: The program will show an updated value and scale the board to account for the extra players

 #### 3.3.3 Functional Requirements

-REQ-1: drop-down with player count values
+REQ-1: slider with player count values

 ### 3.4 Difficulty Selection

 #### 3.4.1 Description and Priority

-The players will artificially be able to make the board smaller than it should be for the number of players present making it much more difficult to win before the board is full.
+The players will artificially be able to make the board smaller than it should be, for the number of players present, making it much more difficult to win before the board is full.
 The difficulty will be calculated by taking into account the number of players in the game and also the value of the difficulty slider to return a board size that may be different than the board size needed to host 6 players.

 #### 3.4.2 Stimulus/Response Sequences